Question: What Capital Cost Allowance class are computers and computer equipment in?

-The Capital Cost Allowance class for computers and computer equipment depends on when you purchased the equipment.
-Computers and computer equipment acquired after March 18, 2007 are in Capital Cost Allowance (CCA) class 50 with a Capital Cost Allowance rate of 55 percent.
+- Capital Cost Allowance (CCA) 50 is used for equipment purchased after March 18, 2007 (excepting the period below) and has a Capital Cost Allowance rate of 55 percent.
 The computer equipment and/or systems software in question must not be used "principally as electronic process control, communications control, or monitor equipment" (Canada Revenue Agency).

 - CCA class 52 applies to equipment acquired between Jan.
 27, 2009 and Feb.
 1, 2011 and has a 100 percent capital cost allowance (CCA) rate.
 This means that you can deduct 100 percent of a computer purchase the year of purchase rather than simply deducting the amount that the computer has depreciated that year.